 A rival to Psiri for nightlife, Gazi has a dual personality.
 During the day it is post-millennial art, design, and techno neighborhood.
 At night, its wilder side shines late through the night.

 Technopolis is based here.
 This is a one-time gasworks that was converted into a multi-use arts and entertainment center.
 You will find countless bars, restaurants, and dance clubs here in and around the Technopolis.
 The streets are alive with the celebrations of partiers long past dark.

 Gazi lies within the Kerameikos district, so it uses both names interchangeably.
 There is also an ancient world Greek/Roman cemetery here that was utilized through the 500s AD (but only rediscovered within the 1800s).

 This spot offers great peace for walks and a little museum.
 The name Kerameikos stems from the long-time connection to industry.
 The area got its name from potters who established themselves here more than 3,000 years ago.

 Gazi more recently acquired its name from the gasworks that the city abandoned back in the 1970s and turned into an unusual center for revels.

 There are a variety of places to eat and stay here.
 Besides franchise restaurants and overcrowded bistros, Kanella offers a modern styled taverna that provides typical Greek specialties along with the copious amounts of alcohol.
 It is home cooking styled food.

 You could also spend a fortune at the two-Michelin star restaurant the Funky Gourmet.
 It is modern cuisine at its best.

-9. Glyfada, great area to stay in Athens in sommer
+9. Glyfada, where to stay in Athens in summer

 Glyfada is something unique as an upper class Athens Riviera resort.
 This resort town counts Greek politicians, tycoons, and foreign oligarchs among its visitors.
 They come here for the sun, sand, and sea that lie only a brief drive away from Athens the capital.